Reasons Tony Abbott is bad for Australia

 More sexism… “I think it would be folly to expect that women will ever dominate or even approach equal representation in a large number of areas simply because their aptitudes, abilities and interests are different for physiological reasons.”

 Creepy Dad alert.
 “If you want to know who to vote for, I’m the guy with the not bad looking daughters”.

 His reaction to the death of an Australian soldier?
 “Shit happens.”

 He is unwilling/unable to answer difficult (and not so difficult) questions.
 Seriously.
 His ploy when faced with a testing question is to simply stop talking.
 And that’s it.
 Genius.
 It’s as though someone has hit his restart button.
-Watch the below clip in which he is asked to contextualise his “Shit happens” quote and consider the fact that this brainiac is a world leader.

 His representatives are equally terrible at answering questions.
 Despite this, Abbott seems happy with their performance.
 Check out the brilliantly awkward below clip of Jaymes Diaz getting his knickers in a twist about the six point plan to stop the boats.
 Although Diaz seemed like he was going to blub at any second, Abbott stood by him.
 “I think all of us can get a bit flustered sometimes,” he said.
 “He’s a relatively young bloke… he’s quite smart… he’s a good young fella.”
 Funny, to us he looks fucking clueless.

 Education and health cuts.
 Whatever Abbott has said previously, you can expect cuts.
 Last week he said he was “happy” not to quarantine any government spending from his slated Commission of Audit.
 Worrying times indeed.